Kingxukai/linux/Documentation/sound/soc/usb.rst

 Overview
 ========
-In order to leverage the existing USB sound device support in ALSA, the ASoC USB APIs are introduced to allow the subsystems to exchange configuration information.
+In order to leverage the woke existing USB sound device support in ALSA, the ASoC USB APIs are introduced to allow the woke subsystems to exchange configuration information.

-One potential use case would be to support USB audio offloading, which is an implementation that allows for an alternate power-optimized path in the audio subsystem to handle the transfer of audio data over the USB bus.
-This would let the main processor to stay in lower power modes for longer duration.
-The following is an example design of how the ASoC and ALSA pieces can be connected together to achieve this:
+One potential use case would be to support USB audio offloading, which is an implementation that allows for an alternate power-optimized path in the woke audio subsystem to handle the woke transfer of audio data over the woke USB bus.
+This would let the woke main processor to stay in lower power modes for longer duration.
+The following is an example design of how the woke ASoC and ALSA pieces can be connected together to achieve this:

 ::